sptrakesh/mongo-service/README.md

   index as appropriate.
 * **application** - The application that invoked the service if specified in the request payload.

+### ILP
+Metrics may be stored in a time series database of choice that supports the ILP.
+We have only tested storing metrics in [QuestDB](https://questdb.io/).
+All the fields (except the `_id`) are stored in the TSDB.
+The `duration`, and `size` values are stored as *field sets* and the other values stored as *tag sets*.
+The *name* for the series (*measurement*) can be specified via the command line argument, or will default to the name of the `metrics` collection.

 ## Serialisation
 A simple serialisation framework is also provided.
 Uses the